trillek-team/tec/README.md

 If `bootstrap-vcpkg` fails see [here](https://donatstudios.com/MojaveMissingHeaderFiles) for more help
 ### Linux
 Install the following.
-This is a pretty extensice list and may be more than needed
+This is a pretty extensive list and may be more than needed

 `build-essentials pkg-config tar curl zip unzip gdb libgl1-mesa-dev xorg-dev libglu1-mesa-dev libxinerama-dev libxcursor-dev`